 CD 3410 Chiropractic Practice: Special Populations: Older Patient

 Conditions affecting older persons are introduced including the “I”s of geriatric care (intellectual impairment, immobility, instability, iatrogenic drug reactions, incontinence and social isolation).
 History taking, diagnostic procedures and therapeutic interventions for chiropractic care of the older patient are presented.
-The importance of an interdisciplinary approach and healthful lifestyle strategies that culminate in healthy ageing are emphasized.
+The importance of an interdisciplinary approach and healthful lifestyle strategies that culminate in healthy aging are emphasized.

-CE 3303 Chiropractic Clinical Practice III
+CE 3304 Integrated Chiropractic Practice

-CP 3303 Chiropractic Practice: Principles & Professional Ethics II
+CP 3303 Chiropractic Professional Ethics

 CP 3304 Chiropractic Practice: Business and Law

 The relevant implications to the practice of chiropractic of the Canadian legal system, provincial Acts, Regulations, Codes, Standards of Practice, Guidelines, Policies and Bylaws; regulatory, administrative, criminal, constitutional, tort and contract law; laws that govern privacy, confidentiality, consent, capacity and professional negligence; the history of self-regulation; the role of regulatory bodies and different models of regulation under which chiropractors practice are presented.
 The rights and obligations of the chiropractor and, more importantly, of the patient are emphasized.
 Attendance at a disciplinary hearing of a regulated health care professional is required.